Licensing Guides

 Get a formal apprenticeship through a local union or trade organization or an informal apprenticeship through a sponsoring employer as an entry-level worker supervised by a licensed contractor.

-Acquire four years of experience for any of the Plumbing licenses — Commercial, Residential, or Dual.
+Acquire four years of experience for any of the Plumbing licenses — Commercial, Residential, or Dual license.
+Technical training can count for two years.

-Take the Statutes and Rules Exam and the applicable Trade Exam paying the fees for each.
+Take the Statutes and Rules Exam and the applicable Trade Exam and pay the fees for each.

 Complete all licensure requirements, including: pass the necessary examination(s), submit to background checks, form a legal entity — sole proprietorship (individual), a partnership, limited liability company or a corporation.